Dell XPS: Special Editions

-Dell has introduced a handful of "speciality" models which were based upon particular models in the XPS series, but had unique characteristics.
+Dell has introduced a handful of "speciality" models which were based upon particular models in the XPS series but had unique characteristics.
 These included custom cases and higher-performance parts (processors, video cards, etc.).
-Some of these models are considerably rare because they were produced in limited quantities and were either extremely expensive or give-away only (as was the case of the XPS X-Men Edition, see below).
+Some of these models are considerably rare because they were produced in limited quantities and were either extremely expensive or giveaway only (as was the case of the XPS X-Men Edition, see below).

 XPS 600 Renegade

 The first example of a special edition in Dell's XPS series was the XPS 600 Renegade released in early 2006, which included an Intel Pentium D Extreme Edition 965 processor that was overclocked at the factory from 3.73 GHz to 4.26 GHz.
-Despite the overclock, Dell honored Intel's warranty for the processor.
+Despite the overclock, Dell honoured Intel's warranty for the processor.
 The case featured an air-brush paint job completed by Mike Lavallee.
 Most notably, the machine was the first commercially available system to feature a Quad-SLI configuration, with four custom NVIDIA GeForce 7900GTX graphics cards with 512 MiB of memory.
 It also included a Western Digital hard drive spinning at 10,000 RPM.
 The XPS 600 Renegade had an introduction price of $9,930.

-XPS X-Men Give Away
+XPS X-Men Giveaway

 In 2007 Dell announced a special X-Men version XPS desktop system that was going to be given away.
-The system had a value of around $10,000 and featured a one-of-a-kind quad NVIDIA video cards and Intel Pentium 965 Extreme Edition processor.
+The system had a value of around $10,000 and featured a one-of-a-kind quad NVIDIA video cards and an Intel Pentium 965 Extreme Edition processor.
 The case resembled a standard XPS 710 series with X-Men artwork on the side.